15 Best LinkedIn CRM Tools for 2026

 “The look and feel is friendly, and easy to navigate.
 This is important when you spend so much time on a CRM.
 Mass mailing – easy; saving templates – easy; diary calls, appointments easy, visual pipeline is great too… however integration capability with Linkedin would be good” – verified COO.

-Attio is a “modern CRM” option for teams that start relationships on LinkedIn, but want a clean system to organize people + companies + context their way (instead of forcing everything into a rigid legacy pipeline).
+Attio is a “modern CRM” option for teams that start relationships on LinkedIn, but want a clean system to organize people + companies + context their way.

 Key features

-- Flexible data model – Customize how people, companies, deals, and relationships connect instead of forcing everything into Leads → Contacts → Opportunities.
+- Flexible data model – Customize how people, companies, deals, and relationships connect, beyond the standard Leads → Contacts → Opportunities shape.

 - AI-powered search & insights (Ask Attio) – Use natural language to query your CRM, summarize records, surface insights, and assist with tasks like prospecting and lead scoring.